flaviostutz/spark-snippets/README.md

 # spark-snippets
 Various Spark code snippets that may be useful for you.
 Mainly utilities for common tasks.

+Things you would find here

+* Spark Scala on Jupyter
+* Save Dataframe (SQL) to Kafka topic
+* Spark running fat jar shared among Spark Workers using HDFS
+* Geolocation obfuscation algorithm
+* Load CSV from local file system and to/from partitioned HDFS
+* Kafka Cluster using Docker
+* HDFS Cluster using Docker
+* Spark Cluster using Docker

 ## Snippets

 * [Geo Samples Obfuscation](/notebooks/obfuscate-geo-samples)